maxmind/dev-site/content/geoip/docs/web-services/requests.md

 [MaxMind license key](https://www.maxmind.com/en/accounts/current/license-key).

 {{< alert warning >}}
-  You must be approved for a [GeoIP2 web service trial](https://www.maxmind.com/en/request-service-trial?service_geoip=1), [purchase service credit](https://www.maxmind.com/en/geoip2-precision-insights) for use with our web services, or have a [GeoLite2
+  You must be approved for a [GeoIP web service trial](https://www.maxmind.com/en/request-service-trial?service_geoip=1), [purchase service credit](https://www.maxmind.com/en/geoip2-precision-insights) for use with our web services, or have a [GeoLite2